PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/carving.rst

   Open your pack manifest in your :ref:`editor of choice <editor>`.

-  Add a generation stage to your ``pack.yml`` for this feature to generate separately from other features.
+  Add a generation stage to your pack manifest to allow this feature to generate separately from other features.

   The generation stage will be called ``preprocessors`` for this guide.

   .. code-block:: yaml
-      :caption: contain_floating_water.yml
+      :caption: pack.yml
       :linenos:
       :emphasize-lines: 5-7